OrganismalSystemsBiology/analytic_cosinor/README.md

 ## Error Handling

 Measurement errors at each time point can be incorporated by reducing the length of the projected vector according to error magnitude.
-Error size is modeled as an ellipsoid with radii of $0.67 × SEM$ on each axis at the tip of the waveform vector in $(n-1)$ dimensional space.
-The factor 0.67 establishes the radius of the 50% confidence interval.
+Error size is modeled as an ellipsoid with radii of $ci_factor × SEM$ on each axis at the tip of the waveform vector in $(n-1)$ dimensional space.
+The $ci_factor=0.67$, which is the default value, establishes the radius of the 50% confidence interval.
 The length ratio of the waveform vector reaching the ellipsoid surface is used to conservatively shrink the projected vector length according to the error size.

 ## Method Sensitivity